mihajlovco/coding-challenge-full-stack/README.md

 #### Image API

-Implemented one API image point to retrieve original image size or thumbnail
+Implemented one API image endpoint to retrieve the original image size or thumbnail.

 Api point:
 /image:slug